MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

 - You must use `#include <algorithm>` when you call `std::min()` or `std::max()`.

-- If your existing code uses the previous release’s simulated scoped enums—traditional unscoped enums wrapped in namespaces—you have to change it.
+- If your existing code uses the previous release's simulated scoped enums—traditional unscoped enums wrapped in namespaces—you have to change it.
 For example, if you referred to the type `std::future_status::future_status`, now you have to say `std::future_status`.
 However, most code is unaffected—for example, `std::future_status::ready` still compiles.

 - `explicit operator bool()` is stricter than operator unspecified-bool-type(). `explicit operator bool()` permits explicit conversions to bool—for example, given `shared_ptr<X> sp`, both `static_cast<bool>(sp)` and `bool b(sp)` are valid—and Boolean-testable "contextual conversions" to bool—for example, `if (sp)`, `!sp`, `sp &&` whatever.
 However, `explicit operator bool()` forbids implicit conversions to bool, so you can't say `bool b = sp;` and given a bool return type, you can't say `return sp`.